MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 If you are installing the scanner for the first time on a computer, download and install this client and then follow the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).

-If you are upgrading the scanner from the Azure Information Protection classic client, or a previous version of the unified labeling client, see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.
+If you are upgrading the scanner from a previous version of the unified labeling client, see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.

 ## Upgrading and maintaining the Azure Information Protection unified labeling client

-> [!NOTE]
-> The Azure Information Protection unified labeling client supports upgrading the Azure Information Protection classic client, as well as upgrading from previous versions of the Azure Information Protection unified labeling client.

 The Azure Information Protection team regularly updates the Azure Information Protection unified labeling client for new functionality and fixes.
 Announcements are posted to the team's [Yammer site](https://www.yammer.com/AskIPTeam).

 If you are using Windows Update, the Azure Information Protection unified labeling client automatically upgrades the general availability version of this client, irrespective of how the client was installed.
 New client releases are published to the catalog a few weeks after the release.

 Alternatively, you can manually upgrade the client by downloading the new release from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
 Then install the new version to upgrade the client.
-You must use this method to upgrade preview versions and if you are upgrading from the Azure Information Protection classic client.
+You must use this method to upgrade preview versions.

-If you are upgrading from the Azure Information Protection classic client on Windows 7, any Office applications will automatically restart during the client upgrade.
-This automatic restart does not apply to later operating systems, or if you are upgrading from an older version of the unified labeling client.

 When you manually upgrade, uninstall the previous version first only if you're changing the installation method.
 For example, you change from the executable (.exe) version of the client to the Windows installer (.msi) version of the client.
 Or, if you need to install a previous version of the client.
 For example, you had a preview version installed for testing and now need to revert to the current general availability version.